kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/syllabus.typ

 Even though I have a particular plan for this course, I think it makes the most

-= Topics

-This course can be divided into two secitons: in the first half of the course, we are going to look at more "research" side of this course.
-You will learn about how to choose your programming languages, popular libraries, tools for debugging, documentations, etc. This is going to be closer to traditional research.
-The second part we are going to switch gear to more "engineering" side.
-You will learn about some tools around the model, including database, containerization, frontend and backend development, and continous integration and deployment.

-1. Problem analysis
-2. Programming languages
-3. Version control
-4. Testing
-5. Debugging
-6. Code review
-7. Documentation
-8. Tooling
-9. Deployment
-10. Continuous integration
-11. Frontend
-12. Database
-13. Contrainerization
-14. Benchmarking and Profiling

 = Schedule

 While there are a few sessions that are going to be a bit different in format, such as the pitch session and the showcase session, the majority of the sessions is going to share the following structure: